 Bradley's sharp ears and excellent knowledge of bird vocalizations and their habits and habitats, his quick eyes, quiet enthusiasm, wry sense of humour, and perhaps above all else, his gentle patience are all qualities which make him an excellent guide and trip leader.

-Bradley makes his home in Alta Floresta with his wife Jessica and their two boys, Benjamin and Kevin.
+Bradley makes his home in the Brazilian Amazon with his wife

 Bruno has been an active and obsessed birder since his childhood, a passion which led him to study Biology in university, with a focus on ornithology.
 Bruno's main interests lie in natural history, taxonomy, biogeography and conservation, and bird vocalizations.
 Bruno is a partner in an environmental consulting firm and has been undertaking ornithological inventories since 1998.
 He has a keen ear for bird sounds and an intimate knowledge of the vocalizations of Brazilian birds, which has led him to make a number of significant discoveries into the distribution of Amazonian birds.
 He is a keen nature photographer and sound recordist, and has compiled an extensive collection of photos of Brazilian birds, including many rare, endemic, and threatened species.
 You can see many of Bruno's photos on WikiAves.